mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 have a Damage value just like other weapon systems.
 However, they do not have Damage Multiples.
-Instead, the number of missiles or torpedoes that make it through a ship’s defences becomes the multiple.
+Instead, the number of missiles or torpedoes that make it through a ship's defences becomes the multiple.

 Ion Weapons
 Weapon Effect per Weapon